The Constitution of the Student Polity

 - The Delegate Council may repeal a Polity Law by the concurrence of three-fourths (3/4) of its seated members.

-- When a petition for the Repeal of a Law, signed by at least seventy-five (75) members of the student Polity, has been submitted to the Delegate Council, a referendum, supervised by an Election Board appointed and chaired by the Polity Attorney, shall be held within two weeks of the Petition’s submission.
+- When a petition for the Repeal of a Law, signed by at least seventy-five (75) members of the student Polity, has been submitted to the Delegate Council, a referendum, supervised by an Election Board appointed and chaired by the Polity Attorney, shall be held within two (2) school weeks of the petition’s submission.
 The law shall be repealed upon majority approval.
 If the law is not repealed no further petition for the repeal of that law shall be accepted for a period of two months.

-Section 2: Acts of Council
+Section 2.
+Acts of Council:

 - Acts of Council are policies that express the way the Delegate Council will fulfill its duties.
 They may not contradict the Constitution.
+In moments of doubt, refer to the Polity Attorney.

-- They may be proposed by any member of the Delegate Council.
+- An Act of Council may be proposed by any member of the Delegate Council.

-Section 3: Resolutions of Council
+Section 3.
+Resolutions of Council:

 - Resolutions of Council may be proposed by any member of the Delegate Council.